cs1302uga/cs1302-ce04/README.md

    * What is the path to the default package for source code relative to the `cs1302-ce04` directory?

+1. From the `cs1302-ce04` directory, try to compile both Java files using a single command.

 **CHECKPOINT**

 ### SECTION TITLE